lubuntu-team/manual/source/5/5.1/lxqt-panel.rst

 The :guilabel:`Sensors` tab is for each individual sensors on the board.
 To enable/disable which sensor press to the :guilabel:`Enabled` checkbox for each sensor.
 The :guilabel:`Label` shows a label for each sensor.
 The :guilabel:`Color` column shows the color for the bar to appear in the panel and you can bring up a dialog to change color by left clicking on the button.

 To add a spacer to your panel add the spacers widget.
 It creates a blank space on your panel.
+To change how wide your spacer is change the :guilabel:`Space Width` field to the number of pixels you want the spacer to be wide.
+The setting for :guilabel:`Space type` selects a solid line, a dotted line, or invisible for how the spacer appears on the panel.

 Version
 -------